Rearguard Falls

 Rearguard Falls is located in Rearguard Falls Provincial Park on the Fraser River in British Columbia.
 The falls are located 115 km downstream from the river's source at Fraser Pass.
 This is the farthest point that salmon migrate up the Fraser River to spawn, about 1260 km from the ocean.

-A boardwalk is installed on the trail leading from the rest area on Yellowhead Highway to the falls; allowing travellers a close-up view of the falls.
+A boardwalk is installed on the trail leading from the rest area on Yellowhead Highway to the falls, allowing travellers to get a close-up view.